 Death, Be Not Proud

-Death, Be Not Proud by John Donne Death, be not proud, though some have called thee Mighty and dreadful, for thou art not so; For those whom thou think’st thou dost overthrow Die not, poor Death, nor yet canst thou…
+Death, Be Not Proud (Holy Sonnet X) Death, be not proud, though some have called thee Mighty and dreadful, for thou art not so; For those whom thou think’st thou dost overthrow Die not, poor Death, nor yet canst thou…

 The New Colossus

-The New Colossus by Emma Lazarus Not like the brazen giant of Greek fame, With conquering limbs astride from land to land; Here at our sea-washed, sunset gates shall stand A mighty woman with a torch, whose flame Is the imprisoned…
+Not like the brazen giant of Greek fame, With conquering arms that from the land to land Here at our sea‑washed, sunset gates shall stand A mighty woman with a torch, whose flame Is the imprisoned lightning, and her name…

 The Raven

-The Raven By Edgar Allan Poe Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore— While I nodded, nearly napping, suddenly there came a tapping, As of someone…
+The Raven By Edgar Allan Poe Once upon a midnight dreary, while I pondered weak and weary, Over many a quaint and curious volume of forgotten lore.
+While I nodded, nearly napping, suddenly there came a tapping, As if someone…

 I Wandered Lonely as a Cloud